ErinaTheDummy/SwordToShield/SpellCompendium.md

 Description:
 You conjure a ball of snow and hurl it at one point within range.
-From that point a 30 foot radius sphere is chilled to subzero temperatures, all creatures in the area must make a dexterity saving throw or take 3d6 cold damage, taking half as much on a success.
-On a failure a target is frozen, rendering them petrified, they remain frozen as long as you concentrate.
+From that point a 30 foot radius sphere is chilled to subzero temperatures, all creatures in the area must make a dexterity saving throw or take 4d6 cold damage, taking half as much on a success.
+On a failure a target is frozen, rendering them petrified.
+The target(s) remain frozen as long as you concentrate but may repeat the saving throw at the end of their turn, ending the effect on a success.

 ```